iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 achieved listening to and discussing about talks and interacting with other attendees.
 These transformations does not have to be huge leaps.
 Knowledge transfers take time and require us to work on the new information many times in our minds before we can fully appreciate and understand them.

-Changing the world starts here, by us, one good idea at a time, one PyCon at a time.
+Changing the world starts here, by us, one good idea at a time and through one PyCon at a time.

 [^fn01]:[Why was Python's popularity so sudden?](https://softwareengineering.stackexchange.com/questions/27207/why-was-pythons-popularity-so-sudden)